 MH Guide is an analysis software that supports molecular pathologists and oncologists in the interpretation of large molecular datasets.
-Independent of the sequencing technology used, MH Guide can make complex datasets readable, and automatically identify genetic variants that are relevant for the treatment of cancer patients.
-This information is translated into specific clinical knowledge:
+Independent of the sequencing technology used, MH Guide makes complex datasets readable.
+It automatically identifies genetic variants relevant for the treatment of your cancer patients and leverages one of the world’s largest, expertly curated learning databases –Dataome – to translate that information into actionable clinical knowledge:

 Molecular pathologists, laboratory diagnosticians, and oncologists use MH Guide to automatically analyze NGS data and provide treating physicians with evidence-based individualized findings for the treatment of their cancer patients.